foundry-vtt-community/wiki.js/development/api/DataModel.md

 - Migrating data
 - Keeping what's saved to the database separate from what's served to developers

+"Data Model" refers *both* to the root class that [Document](/en/development/api/document) extends, as well as the class that can be instantiated for the `system` property of eligible document types.

-**As a System developer**: Data models can entirely replace the type-specific field initialization of `template`json; the [dnd5e](https://github.com/foundryvtt/dnd5e/blob/master/template.json) system is an example of how much you can trim down that file, letting the data model do the rest.
+**As a System developer**: Data models can entirely replace the type-specific field initialization of the `template.json`; the [dnd5e](https://github.com/foundryvtt/dnd5e/blob/master/template.json) system is an example of how much you can trim down that file, letting the data model do the rest.

 **As a Module developer**: Data models are necessary for [Module Sub-Types](https://foundryvtt.com/article/module-sub-types/) module sub-types, where you provide your own new type of Actor, Item, JournalEntry, or other document sub-type.

-### Legend
+**Legend**
 ```js
 DataModel.defineSchema // `.` indicates static method or property
 DataModel#invalid // `#` indicates instance method or property